chukwudi-onyekwere/memberstack_2_0/README.md

    The shortcodes cover Action, Prices and Modals, while other data attributes like the Auth, Forms and Content which are originally for Webflow websites, also work on Wordpress too :) You can find them here: https://docs.memberstack.com/hc/en-us/articles/7252466484635-All-Webflow-Package-Data-Attributes

 ## Contributions

 Contributions to this plugin are welcome.
 If you encounter any issues or have suggestions for improvements, please submit an issue or create a pull request on the GitHub repository.

+=== Frequently Asked Questions ===
+= How does Dealique work? =
+Dealique is an escrow payment gateway that securely holds funds until the transaction is completed.
+It ensures that both buyers and sellers are protected throughout the transaction process.

+= What do I need to set up Dealique? =
+You need to sign up for a Dealique account and obtain your API key.
+Once you have your API key, you can configure it in the Dealique settings within your WooCommerce setup.

+= Is Dealique secure? =
+Yes, Dealique uses industry-standard security measures to protect transactions and personal information.

+=== Changelog ===
+= 1.0 =
+* Initial release of the Dealique Escrow Payment Gateway plugin.

+=== Upgrade Notice ===
+= 1.0 =
+This is the initial release.
+There are no upgrade notices for this version.

+=== Screenshots ===
+1. **Dealique Payment Settings**
+   A screenshot showing the settings page where users can configure their Dealique API key and other options.

+2. **Checkout Page**
+   A screenshot of the WooCommerce checkout page displaying the Dealique payment option.

+3. **Transaction Confirmation**
+   A screenshot showing the confirmation page after a successful transaction with Dealique.